ucgmsim/GMSimViz/README.md

 The GMSimViz depends on the following software packages.

 * Python (>=2.6) tested with 2.7
-* Numpy for Python 2 (>= 1.10) tested with 1.10 and 1.13
+* Numpy for Python version used (>= 1.10) tested with 1.10 and 1.13
-* MPI4Py for Python 2 and associated backend
+* MPI4Py for Python version used and associated backend
-* H5Py for Python 2 and associated backend
+* H5Py for Python version used and associated backend
 * GMT (>=r19922) requires release after 5.4.3 (currently unavailable) versions prior to r19922 will have bugs but GMSimViz is designed to work with GMT (>=5.2) tested with Ghostscript 9.18, 9.21 was found to produce glitches
 * FFMpeg built with image2/png, h.264 encoder support (standard installation) tested with version 3.3
 * Qcore library (self-contained)